dylanaraps/writing-a-tui-in-bash/README.md

 For the purposes of this guide we'll be recreating the program `less`.
 The idea is simple and conveys the concepts in this guide well.
 This step adds basic argument parsing and the input of a file to an array.

 The program now prints the entirety of the file and waits for user input.
-The foundations are now in place for us to add scrolling and other features.
+The foundations are now in place for us to add scrolling, a status-bar and other features.

 ```sh
 #!/usr/bin/env bash